In addition to detecting anomalous behavior in your data, you can use the machine learning features to predict future behavior.

 To create a forecast in Kibana:

-Go to the Single Metric Viewer and select one of the jobs that you created
+Go to the Anomaly Detection page, and find one of the jobs in the list

 Specify a duration for your forecast.
 This value indicates how far to extrapolate beyond the last record that was processed.
 You must use time units.
 In this example, the duration is one week (